-Orthodontics is a big part of teen life these days.
+Orthodontics has been a big part of teen life for years.
 It's become as common to see teens who are in orthodontic treatment as it is who aren't.
 And with all the options for different materials, styles and colours available now, straightening your teeth is easier, more comfortable and more stylish than it's ever been.

 Orthodontic treatment... your way!